ddewaele/emberjs-crud-rest/README.md

 #### Master and detail is on the same page.

 We can organize our templates in such a way that the locations overview template (locations) is the parent of the detail location template (locations.edit).
-The way Ember.JS processes templates is
+Again, Ember does this through naming conventions.

-Because "locations" is a parent for "locations.edit", the edit template will be shown together with its parent.
+"locations" is considered a parent of the "locations.edit" template.
+This means that the edit template will be shown together with its parent, providing that the parent has an ```{{outlet}}``` defined.

+[TODO insert picture]

 If you want to seperate master and detail in 2 seperate pages, you need to put the 2 templates on the same level.